Lordva/Download_manager/README.md

 It's a very simple script but is nevertheless super handy if your download folder is a jungle

 # currently supported extentions :

  - Jar / iso / img / zip / mp3 / mp4 / deb / pdf / odt / wav / image / raw / txt / jpg / png / gif and a few more...

+### UPDATE !
+The script now check file type with the file command and not with the extention, this mean that virtualy every file type is supported, support will extend with time as I update the script

 ## To be added